opencog/atomspace/opencog/persist/sql/README.md

 then you need a database managemenet system.
 This guile module is not a replacement for a full DBMS, nor could it ever be.

+Skip ahead to the section [Using the System](#using-the-system) below for more info.

 User setup
 ----------
 (Optional)  The above is sufficient for most simple use-cases.
 The unit